aistats/aistats2021/README.md

 Each year the main web page needs to be archived to store as a previous year's conference.
 To do this, the first thing you need to do is duplicate this repository.

+**These steps need to be done by someone with admin access to the aistats github organization**

 1. Create the new repo in github by going to <https://github.com/organizations/aistats/repositories/new>, use the name coding `aistatsXXXX` where `XXXX` is the year of the archived conference.

 2. Give the conference a description, "April 9 - 11, Playa Blanca, Lanzarote, Canary Islands"